-8.1.1 The Global Centre provides the other Centres essentially with medium range products which include not only guidance from a deterministic global model but also the general products which can be obtained by means of EPS.
+8.1.1 The Global Centre provides the other Centres essentially with medium-range products which include not only guidance from a deterministic global model but also the general products which can be obtained by means of Ensemble Prediction Systems (EPS).
+These EPS-based products can extend lead time of anticipating conditions that risk the development of severe weather.